win2106-rust/Bouncing-ball-in-rust-raylib/README.md

 You must have [cmake](https://cmake.org/download/) installed to run.

-Right now, it can only run on Windows.
+Now, it can run on linux and windows.
+(Only X11 is supportted and require xorg-dev on ubuntu based distros.
+For RHEL based distros, sudo dnf groupinstall "X Software Development".)